Operation Lam Son 719: Retreat

 On the morning of 10 March the 1st Marine Battalion engaged the PAVN twice killing 72 PAVN and capturing 20 weapons, a recoilless rifle and four grenade launchers for the loss of six Marines killed.
-The 1st Infantry Regiment searched Ta Luong and Route 914 and in two areas 10 km south and southwest of FSB Sophia found the bodies of 72 PAVN dead and 12 trucks, eight tracked vehicles, three 122mm guns, two 37mm anti-aircraft guns, four 12.7mm machine guns, two 122mm rocket launchers and 400 AK-47s destroyed by B-52s and also captured five prisoners.
-PAVN pressure increased on FSB Sophia with a heavy attack by fire damaging six of the eight 105mm guns.
+The 1st Infantry Regiment searched Ta Luong and Route 914 and in two areas 10 km south and southwest of FSB Sophia found the bodies of 72 PAVN dead and 12 trucks, eight tracked vehicles, three 122 mm guns, two 37 mm anti-aircraft guns, four 12.7mm machine guns, two 122 mm rocket launchers and 400 AK-47s destroyed by B-52s and also captured five prisoners.
+PAVN pressure increased on FSB Sophia with a heavy attack by fire damaging six of the eight 105 mm guns.

 On 11 March a reconnaissance unit operating 1 km southeast of FSB Sophia engaged a PAVN patrol killing eight.
 The 2nd Regiment began its withdrawal from FSB Sophia with the 2nd Battalion walking to LZ Liz and then were lifted to LZ Brown.
 The 5th Battalion was landed 1 km north of FSB Sophia where it joined the 2nd Regiment headquarters, while the 4th Battalion continued to hold FSB Sophia.
 The 1st Regiment continued its search of the Ta Luong area.
-On 12 March the 2nd Regiment completed its withdrawal from FSB Sophia with the eight 105mm guns destroyed by USAF airstrikes.
+On 12 March the 2nd Regiment completed its withdrawal from FSB Sophia with the eight 105 mm guns destroyed by USAF airstrikes.

 On 13 March the PAVN increased the pressure on the ARVN units in the Ta Luong area and they were forced to move north and FSB Lolo began receiving increased attacks by fire.
 On 14 March two United States Marine Corps A-4 Skyhawks accidentally bombed a 1st Division position killing nine ARVN.
-On the same day an estimated 200 122mm rockets and 100 152mm artillery rounds hit Lolo killing three ARVN.
+On the same day an estimated 200 122 mm rockets and 100 152 mm artillery rounds hit Lolo killing three ARVN.
 PAVN anti-aircraft weapons were moved closer to the base and by 15 March it could no longer be resupplied.
 A withdrawal was begun with the 1st Regiment headquarters and the battalions outside the base moving east, while the 4th Battalion acted as a rearguard.
 On 17 March the PAVN cornered the 4th Battalion near the Sepon River and in an all-day battle the battalion commander, his deputy and most of the company commanders were killed, the survivors escaped to an area near Route 9.
 On 18 March 32 survivors of the 4th Battalion were rescued by U.S. helicopters.

 While the 1st Regiment withdrew from FSB Lolo, the 2nd Regiment continued its search southeast of FSB Sophia locating numerous destroyed logistics facilities.
 PAVN attacks on the Marines continued, 400 artillery rounds killed eight Marines at FSB Delta, while other Marine units continued searching the area 5 km south of FSB Delta.
 On the afternoon of 16 March the headquarters and 4th Battalion of the 3rd Infantry Regiment were lifted from FSB Delta 1 and returned to Khe Sanh, while the 1st Battalion remained to secure the base.